This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Instructions

-1 recipe pie crust
+1 recipe pie dough

-1 cup whole milk, 1 cup heavy cream, ½ cup granulated sugar, 1 vanilla bean
+1 cup whole milk, 1 cup heavy cream, ½ cup granulated sugar, 1 vanilla bean (or 1 tsp vanilla extract)

 ½ cup granulated sugar, ¼ cup cornstarch, 5 egg yolks, ½ tsp kosher salt